Now, what I was going to say, that the Medicaid, sorry, Medicare under Obamacare is now going to start doing sex change operations is the point.

 And here's why.

-The way you've been approached on this is to make you feel guilty, and if not you personally, at least other Americans who've been living their lives too irresponsibly without concern for the environment.
+And if not you personally, at least other Americans who've been living their lives too irresponsibly without concern for the environment.

-And you you have been made to feel appropriately guilty or angry, but then you have been offered absolution.
+And you have been made to feel appropriately guilty or angry, but then you have been offered absolution.

 You've been offered a way out of the guilt for having contributed to the destruction of the planet.

-And that is if you will go out and buy a hybrid, or if you will oppose oil companies, or if you will oppose fracking, if you will oppose the Keystone Pipeline, if you will oppose the growth of any fossil fuel industry, then you're a good person.
+And that is, if you will go out and buy a hybrid, or if you will oppose oil companies, or if you will oppose fracking, if you will oppose the Keystone Pipeline, if you will oppose the growth of any fossil fuel industry, then you're a good person.

 If you will agree that people need to pay higher taxes in order to save the planet, you're a good person.